hailo-ai/Hailo-Application-Code-Examples/runtime/gstreamer/hailo_clip/README.md

 ## Tips for good prompt usage
 - Keep in mind that the network was trained on image + caption pairs.
 You text description should be somewhat similar.
 For example a text description of " A photo of a cat" will give better score than "cat".
-- The app got a "pefix" pre defined to "A photo of a " you can change it in the "TextImageMatcher" class.
+- The app got a "prefix" pre defined to "A photo of a " you can change it in the "TextImageMatcher" class.
 - The pipeline output will select on of the classes as "the best one".
 There is no 'background' class.
-You should define a "negative" prompt (or prompts) to be used as "backgroud".
+You should define a "negative" prompt (or prompts) to be used as "background".
 When set as negative the class will be used in the "best match" algorithm but will not be showed in the output.
 - You can also use "threshold" to fine tune detection sensitivity.
 However, using "negative" prompts are better for detecting specific classes.
 - Negative prompts should be used to "peal off" similar classifications to your target.
 For example "a man with red shirt" will have a high score also for just a man, or a shirt with a different color.
 Add negative prompts like "a man with blue shirt" to make sure you do not get lots of false classification.
 - Play around with prompts to see what works best for you application.